 - Alligator Adaptations and Safety

 - Try it yourself!—requires mobile devices with Agents of Nature app pre-downloaded

 If you don’t see the topics you would like, let us know!
 We can work with you to develop an activity for your group.

 Service Learning: Three- to four-hour projects include an information session to acquaint the group with the project, followed by a hands-on natural resource field activity.
 General projects include forest, wetland, or prairie restoration.

 Safety: Teachers, leaders and chaperones are an important part of a field study program as role models and facilitators.
 A minimum of a 1:10 adult to child ratio is required for most activities.
 For fishing programs or school groups of second graders or younger, a minimum 1:5 ratio is required.

 Cost: Programs are free of charge on a reservation basis.
+Please call as far in advance as possible to reserve your preferred date.
 Please notify us of cancellation 48 hours before the scheduled date.